-Commission Employees and/or Representatives should contact the Operations Center for assistance.
+Employees and/or Commission Representatives must immediately contact the Operations Center for assistance by calling the Emergency 800 number, 1-800-932-0586.
 The Operations Center may dispatch the police, fire, ambulance, crisis intervention or other persons or entities that may be needed to respond to the situation.